Tony Magnusson

-Tony Magnusson (born February 23, 1963) is a Swedish semi-retired professional skateboarder and part-owner of Osiris Shoes.
+Tony Magnusson (T-Mag) (born February 23, 1963) is a Swedish semi-retired professional skateboarder and part-owner of H-Street Skateboards and Osiris Shoes.
 Magnusson gained significant fame throughout the 1980s by inventing several tricks and becoming one of the first professional skateboarders to start a rider-owned company.

 Youth

 Magnusson was born in the municipality of Tyresö, located in the city of Stockholm, Sweden.
 He started skateboarding at the age of 12 on a Newporter skateboard, when skateboarding was still considered "a fad".
 Magnusson turned 16 and had to decide whether he wanted to go to college or continue skateboarding.

 Professional career

-Magnusson started his career as a rider in the United States for the Uncle Wiggley team in 1983.
+Magnusson started his career as a rider in the United States for the Uncle Wiggley Designs team in 1983.

-After several years, Magnusson and his friend Mike Ternasky would form the H-Street skateboarding company, and would consult with skateboarding industry leader George Hamad to help with its daily operation.
-Magnusson was fond of the Powell Peralta videos, but did not have the budget to film the videos that they did.
-Instead, Ternasky and Magnusson agreed to edit the videos at home and sign some of the era's most innovative skaters to the team.
+In 1987, Magnusson and his friend/partner Mike Ternasky would form the H-Street skateboarding company, and consult with skateboarding industry leader George Abuhamad to assist with production oversight and daily operations.
+Magnusson and Ternasky were fond of the professional Powell Peralta-style films, but lacked the required budget for similar professional productions and wanted to showcase innovative skater progression at a faster rate.
+Ternasky and Magnusson soon forged a new path to DIY home-edit videos and sign some of the era's most innovative skaters to the team.
 Names like Ron Allen, Matt Hensley, and a fourteen-year-old Danny Way.

-His company would shoot some of the most popular skateboarding videos in the 1980s.
-Shackle Me Not was considered to be a turning point as to how skateboarding videos were made, and the 1989 release of Hokus Pokus featured new team members Brian Lotti, Colby Carter, and Sal Barbier.
-Magnusson would go on to release five different videos under the H-Street name.
+His company would shoot some of the most popular skateboarding videos in the late 1980's and early 1990's.
+1988's Shackle Me Not was considered to be a turning point as to how skateboarding videos were made, and the 1989 release of Hokus Pokus featured new team members Sal Barbier, Brian Lotti, Colby Carter, Alphonzo Rawls and Jason Rogers.
+T-Mag and Ternasky went on to edit and/or release six additional films under the H-Street umbrella, Not The New H-Street Video (1991), Summer Tour (1991), Life: A Soldier's Story (1991), Planet Earth: Now 'N' Later (1991), Next Generation (1992) and Lick (1993).

 Magnusson was also an innovator on board design.
 He would design a concept called the "Hell Concave", which is a deep concave that extended from the nose of the board to the tail.
 In a 1983 interview Magnusson described his first model as "a very light board that has just the right amount of flex in it.
 The construction is very complicated and I'm not skilled enough to explain the details."

-H-Street later disbanded. and co-founder Mike Ternasky died in a car accident on May 17, 1994.
-After years of discussion, Magnusson and George Hamad resurrected the H-Street brand in 2008.
+H-Street Skateboards later disbanded in 1993, and co-founder Mike Ternasky died in a car accident on May 17, 1994.
+After years of discussion, Magnusson, wife/partner Monica Magnussson and George Abuhamad resurrected the H-Street brand in 2013.